 If doing some of your own service work, use the proper service manual.
 It tells you much more about how to service the vehicle than this manual can.
-To order the proper service manual, see Service Publications Ordering Information \$\phi\$ 395.
+To order the proper service manual, see Publication Ordering Information ⇔ 399.

 This vehicle has an airbag system.
-Before attempting to do your own service work, see Servicing the Airbag-Equipped Vehicle ⇒ 87.
+Before attempting to do your own service work, see Servicing the Airbag-Equipped Vehicle ⇔ 89.
+If equipped with remote vehicle start, open the hood before performing any service work to prevent remote starting the vehicle accidentally.
+See Remote Vehicle Start ⇔ 35.

 Keep a record with all parts receipts and list the mileage and the date of any service work performed.
-See Maintenance Records ⇒ 381.
+See Maintenance Records ⇔ 385.